Quantum memory assisted observable estimation: Cost of implementing CPS

 \section{Cost of implementing CPS}

 If we want the CPS method for observable estimation to be as generally applicable to the results of quantum algorithms, we need to satisfy the following two requirements.
-First, the implemented controlled reflection and controlled Pauli operation required for $c\hat{U}_{P_j}$ are not more error-prone than the state preparation unitary $V$.
+First requirement is that the controlled reflection and controlled Pauli operations required for $c\hat{U}_{P_j}$ are not more error-prone than the uncontrolled state preparation unitary $V$.
 Second, we need to take into account the effect of applying the state preparation unitaries sequentially for the CPS method, as opposed to a shot-noise limited multi-shot estimation scheme where the system is measured after each application of $V$.
-The contrast between the sequential and multi-shot estimation protocols with respect to the accumulation of errors will be discussed in Appendix~\ref{app_d} below.
+The difference between the sequential and multi-shot estimation protocols with respect to the accumulation of errors will be discussed in Appendix~\ref{app_d} below.
 In this section, we will focus on the implementation of controlled reflection and Pauli operations.

 Ideally, the implementation of the controlled operations should be as simple as possible, such that the state preparation step remains the main source of errors.
-In general, the state preparation unitaries that are feasible now are of constant depth, and the circuit size is linear in the system's size $n$.
-At the first sight, it is problematic to implement the controlled reflection operation with similar resource requirements.
+The state preparation unitaries that are feasible on current platforms are of constant depth, and the circuit size is linear in the system's size $n$, leading to an error probability that scales with $O(n)$.
+At the first sight, implementing a controlled reflection with error probability scaling as $O(n)$ is problematic.
 The conventional implementation of a controlled reflection operation without the use of any ancillary qubits requires $O(n^2)$ Toffoli and CNOT gates, while a $O(n)$ Toffoli implementation of the controlled reflection operation is possible with an additional $O(n)$ ancillary qubits \cite{nielsen2002quantum}.
-Hence, a conventional implementation of controlled reflection operator is more resource-intensive than the state preparation unitary $V$, and the advantage of the CPS scheme comes at the cost of a significantly increased gate-count.
+Hence, a conventional implementation of controlled reflection operator would be more resource-intensive than the state preparation unitary $V$, implying that the advantage of the CPS scheme comes at the cost of a significantly increased gate-count, compared to simply preparing the state of interest and measuring each Pauli separately.

 Luckily, the Rydberg atom array platform allows for the implementation of the controlled reflection operator using a number of gates that grows linearly in the system size \cite{molmer2011efficient,isenhower2011multibit}.
 The scheme relies on the three-level structure of neutral atoms to eliminate the need for the $O(n)$ ancillary qubits in the conventional implementation.
 Here, the long-lived hyperfine subspace encodes the qubit states, while the highly-excited Rydberg state mediates strong and long-ranged dipolar interactions \cite{saffman2010quantum,saffman2016quantum}.